Mika Brzezinski: Conflict with Donald Trump

+In November 2024, following the 2024 United States presidential election, Brzezinski and Scarborough met with Trump at Mar-a-Lago.

 Personal life

 On October 23, 1993, Brzezinski married TV news reporter James Patrick Hoffer, now of WABC-TV.
 They met when both worked at WTIC-TV.
-They have two daughters, Emilie and Carlie Hoffer.
-Hoffer and Brzezinski divorced in 2016 amidst allegations of an affair that started years prior in 2010, between Brzezinski and Joe Scarborough.
+They have two daughters.
+Hoffer and Brzezinski divorced in 2016.

 In early 2017, Brzezinski became engaged to her co-host Joe Scarborough, and they were married on November 24, 2018, in Washington, D.C., with Rep. Elijah Cummings serving as the officiant.
+The couple spends their summers at Brzezinski's family home in Northeast Harbor, Maine.

 Awards and honors

 Brzezinski was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.

 In August 2022, Brzezinski was awarded an honorary doctorate by SWPS University.

 Works

 In January 2010, Brzezinski published a memoir entitled All Things at Once.
 According to The New York Times, the book "follows Brzezinski through her professional chutes and ladders — the freelance gigs, the graveyard shifts, the drama (covering 9/11), the dreariness (puff segments on shoes) — the only constant being the precariousness of her employment".
 The News-Times says that Brzezinski uses "the roller-coaster model of her own career to advise people" who have become unemployed, which she sees as a "reset" that can be "cleansing and liberating in ways you never knew."
 Her inspiration for the book came in part from talking to young women who did not believe they could have kids before establishing a career.

 Knowing Your Value: Women, Money and Getting What You're Worth, published in 2011, discusses women and financial negotiations.
 It includes tips for negotiating salaries and compensation packages.
 In 2018 this was revised, updated, and was released as Know Your Value.
 Her third book, Obsessed: America's Food Addiction and My Own, was published in 2012.
 In 2021, Forbes partnered with Brzezinski and her "Know Your Value" initiative, to shine a light on 50 diverse women over the age of 50 who have achieved significant success later in life, often by overcoming formidable odds or barriers.